leucos/leucos.github.io/_posts/2015-03-15-testing-ansible-roles-part-2.md

 <script type="text/javascript" src="https://asciinema.org/a/17712.js" id="asciicast-17712" async></script>

-25 seconds only, we cut the runtime by twelve, not bad.
+25 seconds only, we cut the runtime by six, not bad.

 ## Local continuous integration